Quadratic Form based Multiple Contrast Tests for Comparison of Group Means: Resampling Procedures

 \section{Resampling Procedures}

-In the context of multiple contrast tests and as well as quadratic forms, bootstrap techniques lead in many situations to preferable tests, regarding type-I error and power.
-This holds especially for small sample sizes see, for example, \cite{sattler2021}, \cite{segbehoe2021} and \cite{baumeister2024}.
-For this reason, we introduce two bootstrap approaches, focusing on the parametric bootstrap and handling the wild bootstrap only in the supplement to increase readability.
+Bootstrap techniques often lead to preferable small sample behaviour regarding type-I error and power, see, for example, \cite{sattler2021}, \cite{segbehoe2022} or \cite{baumeister2024}.
+For this reason, we study two bootstrap approaches: a parametric and a wild bootstrap.
+For ease of presentation, we focus on the (in simulations better performing) parametric bootstrap in the paper and discuss the wild bootstrap only in the supplement.